DirectX/off-the-cloud/README.md

 - `--email`: Email address for the source account.
 - `--password`: Password for the source account.
 - `--out-dir`: Output directory for stored messages (default: `messages`).
-- `--export-mbox`: Optionally export messages in Mbox format.
+- `--export-mbox`: Optionally export messages in Mbox format for further importing manually.
+No `*.eml` files storing in this mode and `imap push` wouldn't work after.
 - `--max-file-size`: File size limit for Mbox exports (only if `--export-mbox` is set).

 #### `imap push`

+**Options:**
+- `--email`: Email address for the destination account.
+- `--password`: Password for the destination account.
+- `--in-dir`: Input directory containing downloaded messages (default: `messages`).

 Uploads messages to the destination IMAP server.

 > [!WARNING]
 > Call `push` only once.
 Repetitive calling of `push` will cause doubling of messages.
 Be careful!

-**Options:**
-- `--email`: Email address for the destination account.
-- `--password`: Password for the destination account.
-- `--in-dir`: Input directory containing downloaded messages (default: `messages`).

 ## Configuration